ijzm/RespriteHero/README.md

 * Create a TexturePack folder in your game root folder.
 * Add any texture you want to the TexturePack folder!

+### Creating Textures

+* Create a png file inside your TexturePack folder with the name of the item you want to change.
+* You can see some examples on the [TexturePack] folder.

 ## Authors

 * Code: [Ignacio Zevallos](https://IgnacioZevallos.com/)